Meet the Year 3 Team!

 Times tables facts

-It would be helpful if they could learn these at home as well as in school so that class maths challenges that encompass times table facts (fractions, multiplications, problem solving etc) will be so much easier and exciting to solve.
+It would be helpful if children could could practise their times tables at home as well as in school so that class maths challenges that encompass times table facts (fractions, multiplications, problem solving etc) will be much easier and exciting to solve.

 Telling the time is also something that we would appreciate your help with, particularly as we have to ensure by the end of year 3, that children can tell the time in 3 different ways and using 3 different types of clocks- analogue, digital and 24 hour.

-By the end of year 4, the expectations in maths have changed significantly.
-ALL children are expected to know their times tables, up to 12x12, by heart and with instant recall, so we endeavour to make this easier for them by encouraging these recall skills in year 3.
+By the end of year 4, ALL children are expected to know their times tables, up to 12x12, by heart and with instant recall, so we endeavour to make this easier for them by encouraging these recall skills in year 3.
 The new curriculum focuses heavily on calculation strategies, particularly for multiplication and division, so it is essential that the children work at learning these at home.
 They are a key skill which they will use throughout their lives.

 We are having a huge push on our times tables at the moment as it forms a key part of what we must know to move forwards in our learning.
 We would really appreciate any help with the learning of this key skill please.